GLOSSARY

 Counterargument: Site Icon

-• An argument that goes against your claim, presenting a different or opposing point of view.
-Can be mentioned intentionally in order to acknowledge you’re aware of differing perspectives, before offering some evidence that supports your own claim and challenges the counterargument.
+An argument that goes against your claim, presenting a different or opposing point of view.
+A counterargument can be mentioned intentionally in order to acknowledge you’re aware of differing perspectives before offering some evidence that supports your own claim and challenges the counterargument.

 D.